tahaince/TahaInce/README.md

 - I work as an Software Developer Intern at Doğuş Teknoloji.
 - I am a student at Halic Universty
-- I am developing Web app.
+- I am currenlty develop Backend.

 <br/>